 4. Establish Evaluation Criteria

 The options you present will generate discussions of which options are best.
-Before your leaders dig in, you want to establish your criteria for comparing options so that all your musts are met and as many as possible of your wants get covered.
+Before your leaders dig in, you want to establish your criteria for comparing options so that all your musts are met, and as many of your wants get covered as possible.

 5. Evaluate the Options and Select Your Strategy

-You will ask the group to evaluate the strategic options using the criteria you established together.
+You will ask the group to evaluate the strategic options using your established criteria.
 During this step, nonprofit leaders often discover ways to merge choices that maximize the benefits and result in a unique and customized strategy.
-While this step seems complicated from the outside, in well-executed strategic planning processes, the best strategy is often apparent, and leaders unite around it.
+While this step seems complicated from the outside, the best strategy is often apparent after well-executed strategic planning processes.
+Leaders see it unite around it.

 6. Assign the Next Steps